mautic/mautic-community-handbook/pages/13.contributing/02.developer/01.Code/02.Pull requests/docs.md

 You can now make a pull request on the `mautic/mautic` GitHub repository.

 !
-Take care to point your pull request towards `mautic:3.2` if you want the core team to pull a bug fix based on the `3.2` branch.
+Take care to point your pull request towards `mautic:4.0` if you want the core team to pull a bug fix based on the `4.0` branch.

 To ease the core team work, always include the modified components in your pull request message and provide steps how to test your fix/feature.
-Keep in mind that not all testers have a thorough knowledge of all of Mautic's features, therefore clear testing steps are crucial!
+Keep in mind that not all testers have a thorough knowledge of all of Mautic's features, nor are they all likely to be developers, therefore clear testing steps are crucial!

 ## Step 9: Receiving feedback

-We ask all contributors to follow some best practices (TODO LINK) to ensure a constructive feedback process.
+We ask all contributors to follow some best practices to ensure a constructive feedback process.

 If you think someone fails to keep this advice in mind and you want another perspective, please join the #dev channel on Mautic Slack.

 The [product team][product-team] is responsible for deciding which PRs get merged, so their feedback is the most relevant.
-So do not feel pressured to refactor your code immediately when someone provides feedback.
+So, do not feel pressured to refactor your code immediately when someone provides feedback, wait for the product team to review.

 ### Rework your Pull Request

 Based on the feedback on the pull request, you might need to rework your PR.
-Before re-submitting the PR, rebase with `upstream/staging` or `upstream/3.0`, don't merge; and force the push to the origin:
+Before re-submitting the PR, rebase with `upstream/4.x` or `upstream/4.0`, don't merge; and force the push to the origin:

 ```
-git rebase -f upstream/features
+git rebase -f upstream/4.x
 git push --force origin BRANCH_NAME
 ```